javicacheiro/pyspark_course/supplementary/airflow/airflow.md

 - postgres: the database
 - redis: to forward messages from scheduler to workers

-Directories shared with the containers (docker mount volumes):
+Directories shared with the containers (docker volumes):
-- ./dags: you can put your DAG files here.
+- ./dags: where we will place our DAG files
-- ./logs: contains logs from task execution and scheduler.
+- ./logs: the logs from task execution and scheduler.
-- ./plugins: you can put your custom plugins here.
+- ./plugins: for our custom plugins

+Additionally we will edit `docker-compose.yaml` and add a new volume to store data:
 ```
     volumes:
     - ./dags:/opt/airflow/dags
     - ./logs:/opt/airflow/logs
     - ./plugins:/opt/airflow/plugins
+    - ./data:/opt/airflow/data
 ```

 ### Initializing the environment:
 ```
-mkdir -p ./dags ./logs ./plugins
+mkdir -p ./dags ./logs ./plugins ./data
 echo -e "AIRFLOW_UID=$(id -u)" > .env
 ```